dhanuja-ranshaka/technical-assessment-nextjs/README.md

 ```

 ### 3. Run the project
-Make sure Docker and Docker compose is installed on your machine
+Make sure Docker and Docker compose is installed and running on your machine

 Run:
 ```